nyllegriffiths1/text-based-game/README.md

 dotnet build
 dotnet run

-Here's a sample README.md file for your GitHub repository that explains how to play the game, mentions that it's a work in progress, and highlights the C# skills you're practicing:

-markdown
-Copy code
 # Text-Based Adventure Game

 Welcome to my **Text-Based Adventure Game**!
 This is a simple console-based game where you, the player, embark on an adventure filled with exploration, combat, and decision-making.
 The game is currently a work in progress and serves as a project to practice and enhance my C# programming skills.